Rahulyadav12345678/EVM1/README.md

 # Project Title

-Expense Management Smart Contract
+Finance Tracker Smart Contract

 ## Description

-The Solidity code defines an expenseManagement smart contract for managing an individual's income, expenditure, and savings.The contract initializes savings to zero and designates the deployer as the owner.
-The owner can record income using the receiveIncome method, and expenses can be tracked using the expenditureRecord function to make sure they don't exceed savings..
-The current savings balance is returned by the remainingSaving function..
-Error handling mechanisms are incorporated to enforce rules and prevent unauthorized access.
-This smart contract promotes disciplined financial habits by maintaining strict checks on income and expenditure limits.
+The Solidity code defines a FinanceTracker smart contract for managing an individual's income, expenditures, and savings.
+The contract initializes savings to zero and designates the deployer as the owner.
+The owner can record income using the addIncome method, and expenses can be tracked using the addExpenditure function to ensure they don't exceed available savings.
+The current savings balance can be viewed through the viewSavings function.
+Error-handling mechanisms are incorporated to enforce rules and prevent unauthorized access.
+This smart contract encourages disciplined financial habits by maintaining strict checks on income and expenditure limits.

 ## Getting Started